BellamyDev/BellamyDev/README.md

 Networking: Home & small business network configuration, cloud environment management

-Certifications in Progress: CCNA, with a focus on network security and encryption techniques
+Certifications in Progress: SEC+, with a focus on network security and encryption techniques

 🔒 Current Projects